Using CLI Proxy API to Optimize AI Costs and Integrations

 ./cli-proxy-api

-Step 3: Make an API Call
+Step 3: Make API Calls

 Start a Chat: